nrkno/sofie-core/packages/documentation/docs/for-developers/libraries.md

 ## Main Application

-The Sofie TV Automation system consists of the [**Sofie Server Core**](https://github.com/nrkno/sofie-core) which is the core application that serves the web GUI and handles the core logic.
+The Sofie TV Automation system consists of the [**Sofie Core**](https://github.com/nrkno/sofie-core) which is the core application that serves the web GUI and handles the core logic.

 ## Gateways

-Together with the _Server Core_ there are several _gateways_ which are separate applications, but which connect to _Server Core_ and are managed from within the Core's web UI.
+Together with the _Sofie Core_ there are several _gateways_ which are separate applications, but which connect to _Sofie Core_ and are managed from within the Core's web UI.

 * [**Input Gateway**](https://github.com/nrkno/sofie-input-gateway) **\(Work in progress\)**
 * [**MOS Gateway**](https://github.com/nrkno/sofie-mos-gateway) Connects Sofie to a newsroom system and ingests rundowns via the [MOS protocol](http://mosprotocol.com/).